YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    %GTM-I-JNLSTATE, Journaling state for region DEFAULT is now ON yottadbuser@yottadbworkshop:~$

-Look at the animation of journaling in action at the beginning of Chapter 6 (YottaDB/GT.M Journaling) in the Administration and Operations Guide.
+Look at the animation of journaling in action at the beginning of `Chapter 6: YottaDB Journaling <https://docs.yottadb.com/AdminOpsGuide/ydbjournal.html>`_ in the Administration and Operations Guide.

 **Note on File System Configuration**